CSTR-Edinburgh/magphase/README.md

 ## IV.
 Requirements:
 * OS: Linux (MacOSx coming soon)
 * Python 2.7
-* Standard Python packages: numpy, scipy, soundfile, matplotlib
+* Python packages: numpy, scipy, soundfile, matplotlib

 ## V. Install:
 1. Install Pyhton 2.7 and the packages required using the package manager of your distro or by using the command pip (recomended).